omunroe-com/navewiki/In-The-Wild.md

 [Ars Technica iPad application](http://itunes.apple.com/us/app/ars-technica/id393859050?mt=8) - Official Ars Technica application for the iPad

 [Gates of Olympus](http://gatesofolympus.com) - A browser based 3d tower defense game, using webgl ([source](http://github.com/rehno-lindeque/Gates-of-Olympus))

+[HotelTonight iPhone application](http://www.hoteltonight.com) - HotelTonight is the best way to book a same-day/last-minute hotel stay.
+The entire iPhone app is written in Coffeescript, on top of Appcelerator Titanium.
+Thus, it is not a web app, but a native, installable app, with great performance and looks great.